dmitrysharkov/calculable_attrs/README.md

 *NOTE:*
  - calculate_attrs solves n+1 queries problem
- - calculate_attrs takes an array of attributes to be pre-calcualted
+ - calculate_attrs takes an array of attributes to be pre-calculated
  - calculate_attrs undergrads associations (just like`includes` or `joins`)
  - calculate_attrs(true) means "calculate all attributes"
  - calculate_attrs with no parameters acts just like calculate_attrs(true)